Organise Your Will

 In recognition of the fact that 80% of NI adults don’t have a Will, Air Ambulance Northern Ireland is pleased to announce the return of ‘Organise your Will’; a Will writing service.

-Throughout March and April 2021 Air Ambulance NI is giving you the opportunity to make or update your Will through one of our solicitor partners.
+Air Ambulance NI is giving you the opportunity to make or update your Will through one of our solicitor partners.

 Leaving a gift in your Will.

 You are not obliged in any way to leave a gift in your Will to Air Ambulance NI but after prioritising your loved ones, we hope you will consider us.
 It is not only the medical team who save lives but the people who support our service.
 Leaving a charitable donation for Air Ambulance Northern Ireland in your Will, will help us attend the most serious incidents of trauma every day throughout NI.

 Having an up to date Will is very important!
 When you are gone it helps to:

 - Ensure your loved ones are looked after